Caitlin Fitzgerald Art

 The Paragon of Woman as Untamed Pagan Past

 The tale of Lí Ban has made the rounds a bit on the internet over recent years.
-A fully fledged catholic saint with an officially recognized feast day (January 27th) recorded in several Irish histories that is also A MERMAID.
+It’s easy to see why – a fully fledged catholic saint with an officially recognized feast day (January 27th) recorded in several Irish histories that also happens to be a mermaid – what’s not to love?

 For the life of me I couldn’t quite figure out why she would choose to die, when the alternative option was to roam the seas with her faithful hound, until I pieced together the entire tale – see the more fully detailed version below: